ormiret/tinfoil-hat/README.md

 This is an app to collect responses from the disclosure logs that some public bodies publish (and What Do They Know) and make that data available in a way that it can be searched and analysed.

 We previously had a web front end for the data - code for that is in [old](https://github.com/ormiret/tinfoil-hat/tree/old) branch.

+Now have a (very rough) [frontend](http://ormiret.github.io/tinfoil-hat/) listing the FOIs we have collected.

 ## By